 To maximize muscle synthesis and improve post-workout recovery, the combination of protein and carbohydrates is essential.

-• Post-workout meal: Immediately after exercise, consume a source of fast protein such as whey, combined with fast carbohydrates such as a banana or a spoonful of honey.
+- Post-workout meal: Immediately after exercise, consume a source of fast-acting protein like whey protein, combined with fast-acting carbohydrates like a banana or a spoonful of honey.
 This combination accelerates the replenishment of glycogen stores and stimulates muscle repair.

 Hydrate yourself properly

-Proper hydration is often underestimated but plays a fundamental role in muscle gain and athletic performance.
-Water optimizes nutrient absorption, facilitates the transport of amino acids to the muscles and improves recovery after exercise.
+Proper hydration is often underestimated, but it plays a fundamental role in muscle gain and athletic performance.
+Water optimizes nutrient absorption, facilitates the transport of amino acids to the muscles, and improves recovery after exercise.

-Consume at least 2 to 3 liters of water per day, increasing this intake depending on the intensity of your training.
+Consume at least 2 to 3 liters of water per day, increasing this intake depending on the intensity of your workouts.

 Incorporate isotonic drinks to compensate for electrolyte losses during prolonged or intense sessions.